IssueToImpact/issuetoimpact/README.md

 ## Back end

+Our backend code consists of modules for scraping data from the Illinois General website (scraper.py), searching Twitter (get_twitter_data.py), aggregating the data (process.py) and creating a sqlite database.
+The script main.py is the entry point.

-Command line arguments:
+Command line arguments for main.py:
 1. limit (int): set a limit for scraping and twitter api requests (e.g. 10)
 2. print_to_screen (bool): print output to screen (to see each section is working)
 3. load_from_json (bool): load from json instead of scraping

 ### To test:
-* Scraping and twitter api: `python3 main.py 10 True False` will test both the scraper and twitter api search (limited to 10 requests) and print output to the screen
+* Scraping and twitter api: `python3 main.py 10 True False` will test both the scraper and twitter api search (limited to 10 requests) and print output to the screen.
+Note that with only 10 bills, the bill counts and other statistics for each representative will be sparse.
 * File and database making functionality - `python3 main.py None False True` will load the data from pre-existing json files, process and generate the sql database.
 After running this you should be able to see that a database called IssuetoImpact.db has been created along with several csv files that you can use to check that the full legislation and representative data has been processed.

 ## Front end: